responsivedev/responsive-docs/docs/concepts/storage.md

 the library free of external dependencies other than Kafka made it uniquely easy to deploy.

-The limitations of copuling compute with storage are well known:
+The limitations of coupling compute with storage are well known:
 1. Sizing your nodes becomes more of an art than a science, and many Kafka Streams deployments in the wild tend to overprovision on both to ensure that neither limitation is met.